 Northridge, CA 91330-8207

-You may also contact us for more information and/or email forms and documents to email@example.com.
+You may also contact us for more information and/or email forms and documents from your CSUN email account to email@example.com.

 Some students may have their request for residency classification or reclassification denied by their campus.
 Students classified as nonresidents may appeal to the CSU Chancellor’s Office within 30 calendar days of the issuance of the notification of the final campus decision.